Cwantic/Documentation/Python/Classes/study.md

 >REM : a model contains default values but must have at least one layer

->REM : the model of the study must be named "conception.metaL"
+>REM : the model of the study must have the same name as the study!

 ```python
 # Python script